seanwhs/AI-ERA-SOFTWARE-ENGINEER/9-technical-specification/AI‑Era-System-Owner-Playbook.md

 * **Forbidden Patterns:** No `any` types; no direct `os.system` calls; no external `fetch` (use internal `HttpClient`).
 * **Performance SLIs:** P99 Latency < 200ms; Memory Ceiling: 512MB.

-> **Technical Depth Callout:** AI cannot reason about business-specific idempotency or consistency; these must be explicitly encoded in the spec.
+> **Technical Depth Callout:** AI cannot reason about business-specific idempotency, consistency, or concurrency; these must be explicitly encoded in the spec.

 #### 1.2 Data Contract (Input/Output)